 This course provides a comprehensive approach to the childbearing maternal client.
 The primary focus is on the holistic nursing care of culturally diverse childbearing families during prenatal, intrapartum, and postpartum periods.
 The effects of acute and chronic illness on human growth and development during pregnancy require the nursing student to be an effective communicator in educating the family on health promotion, disease and injury prevention, and safety issues.
 Current knowledge revealing how genetics and genomics play a key role in human disease is explored.

-Utilization of the nursing process to identify and meet the needs of the childbearing family across the lifespan, the student will develop the skills required to deliver safe and quality health care and grow into the role of a Christian professional nurse.
-This course builds on the concepts of previous nursing courses with and emphasis on women's health including both maternity health and healthy newborn with common newborn issues.
+required to deliver safe and quality health care and grow into the role of a Christian professional nurse.
+This course builds on the concepts of previous nursing courses with an emphasis on women's health including both maternity health and healthy newborn with common newborn issues.
 Students will explore the concepts of health promotion, disease prevention, and alterations in health related to women.
 Emphasis is on holistic care of childbearing families.
 Management and planning of the nursing process will include concepts from a variety of culturally diverse populations.
 The clinical experience occurs in various clinical settings which may include both inpatient and outpatient facilities.

-Requires a \$35.00 participation fee.
-Prerequisite: NU 305, NU 310, NU 335, NU 360 / Corequisite: NU 345, NU 370, NU 375
+Requires a \$50.00 participation fee.
+Prerequisite: NU 250, NU 305, NU 310, NU 335, NU 360 / Corequisite: NU 345, NU 370, NU 375.
+(5 credits = 3 hours didactic ad 8 hours clinical)